TanvirAlamSyed1/AI-Face-Recognition/README.md

-# Welcome to Face Recognition
+# Welcome to Item Recognition
 This repo is just demonstrating the use of https://teachablemachine.withgoogle.com/, as I just wanted to mess around with it :)

 # How to run the code: